Fix Mobile Network State Disconnected – Android

 Changing the network state

-First, go to Settings>Wireless & networks>Mobile Networks (at the very bottom).
+First, go to Settings>Wireless & Networks>Mobile Networks (at the very bottom).
 You will see the current network mode.

 • If you have no choice because of the SIM card or network operator, then select 3G only.
 If your device supports 4G, you might want to change it from 4G/3G/2G to 3G only.